sheharyarn/que/README.md

 > Simple Background Job Processing in Elixir :zap:

-Que is a background job processing library backed by [`Mnesia`][mnesia], a distributed real-time database that comes with Erlang / Elixir.
+Que is a job processing library backed by [`Mnesia`][mnesia], a distributed real-time database that comes with Erlang / Elixir.
 That means it doesn't depend on any external services like `Redis` for persisting job state.
 This makes it really easy to use since you don't need to install anything other Que itself.

 See the [Documentation][docs].